dcdao/profiles/Readme.md

 # Darwinia Community Dao Profiles
-This repository serves as a storage for the members' information and NFT images of Darwinia Community Dao.
+This repository serves as a storage for application info of Darwinia Community DAO Profiles NFTs.
 In addition, it provides a streamlined process for contributors to apply and automatically receive their NFTs.

 ## How to Apply
 To apply for an NFT, follow the steps below: